 Overnight on train.

 This morning, your train will pass through wide brown grassland complemented by terracotta foothills, with beautiful views.
-The train will then arrive in LHASA at Lhasa Railway Station at 12:30PM.
-Upon arrival, Asia Senses local guide and driver will be awaiting to provide you with a transport to the hotel.
+The train will then arrive in LHASA at 12:30PM.
+Upon arrival, Asia Senses Travel local guide and driver will be awaiting to provide you with a transport to the hotel.
 Depending on the location of the chosen hotel, it is possible to walk into town or get a short drive into town.

 After lunch, pay a visit to the 8th century, Nepalese & Indian-inspired Jokhang Temple, for immediate immersion into the Tibetan world.
-The most venerated religious site in Tibet, the temple draws in a crowd of pilgrims each day, beautifully reflecting the diversity present in the demography of Tibet.
+The most venerated religious site in Tibet, the temple houses a solid gold shrine of the enlightened Buddha, drawing in a crowd of pilgrims each day, beautifully reflecting the diversity present in the demography of Tibet.
 Pilgrims travel the Barkhor (or “kora”), or the pilgrimage routes that circle sacred sites, all the while spinning prayer wheels and tirelessly prostrating themselves in front of the temple doors.

 Experience the mysterious world of Tibet immediately upon entering the temple, which is dimly lit by hundreds of candles and filled with the smell of yak butter and the sounds of monks’ chanting.
 While there are 3,000 icons of Buddha, deities, or historical figures throughout the temple, it’s the golden statue located at the heart of the temple that stands as the most impressive.

-Continue with a walk through Lhasa’s old town, providing the first opportunity to scout out some amazing souvenirs on display in the region.
+Continue with a walk through Lhasa Old Town, providing the first opportunity to scout out some amazing souvenirs on display in the region.
 From Tibetan hats and incense to Thangkas (intricate Buddhist paintings), precious stones, and fine jewelry, there are some truly amazing and unique items.
 We will provide a visit to a handicrafts shop where gifts are both unique and locally sourced.

 Begin our tour in Lhasa today with a with an easy morning walk in the nearby area before joining a Momo (Tibetan dumpling) cooking class in a Tibetan family.
 Go outdoor market to purchase the vegetables and ingredients.
 Here you can try to communicate and bargain with vendors, which will be interesting.
 Then return back to the local home, prepare the ingredients and make Momo.
 During the steaming time, you will cook the other food under the guide of the staff.
 Learn to control fire and accomplish of your dishes.
 After all your dishes, it’s time to glut your stomach.
 Taste these delicacies made by yourself in such a rather friendly-environment.